capecha/Matlab-graduate-courses-problem-sets/README.md

 # Matlab-graduate-courses-problem-sets
-These are some solutions to problem sets in my PhD curses.
-It contains come analysis of macro policy, macro-econometrics, maximum likelihood estimation, and networks.
+These are the Matlab codes for some solutions to problem sets in my PhD curses.
+It contains some analyses of macro policy, macro-econometrics, maximum likelihood estimation, and networks.